 Studies public choice economics—the scientific analysis of government behavior—and is divided into two parts: institutional political economy and social choice theory.
 Public choice economics applies this neoclassical economic analysis to political issues such as rent seeking, tax reform, logrolling, voting behavior, the function of government, the intersection between public and private interests, and federalism.
 The point of departure from political science is that economists have based this analysis on the assumption that utility functions do not change once a person enters the realm of public service and that the argument of their utility functions is still their own self-interest and not the interest of the social system in which they operate.

 ECON 3520.
 History of Economic Thought.
 4 Hours.

 Traces the evolution of Western economic thought.
 Covers several important periods and schools of economic thought including mercantilism, physiocracy, classical, Marxist, neoclassical, and Keynesian.
 Emphasizes the relationship between historical changes in society and economic thought, focusing on changes in the types of questions economists ask and the analytical tools they use.

 ECON 3915.
 Intermediate Selected Topics in Macroeconomics.
 4 Hours.

 Covers selected topic matter in the field of macroeconomics.
 The specific topic is chosen by the instructor.
-Prereq.
-ECON 1115.
+May be repeated up to five times.

 ECON 3916.
 Intermediate Selected Topics in Microeconomics.
 4 Hours.

 Covers selected topic matter in the field of microeconomics.
 The specific topic is chosen by the instructor.
-Prereq.
-ECON 1116.
+May be repeated up to five times.

 ECON 3990.
 Elective.
 1-4 Hours.